Fall Harvest Salad – Loaded with roasted butternut, brie, apples, candied pecans, and an easy maple vinaigrette, this salad will forever change you!

 For the maple dijon vinaigrette:

-In a large bowl, toss the kale with the remaining 1 tablespoon of olive oil.
-Massage the oil into the kale with your hands until the kale turns bright green and glossy, about 2-3 minutes.
+- To assemble: In a large bowl, toss the kale with the remaining 1 tablespoon of olive oil.
+Massage the oil into the kale with your hands until the kale turns bright green and glossy, about 2 to 3 minutes.

 - Top the kale with the squash, brie, apples, cranberries, and pecan clusters.
 Drizzle the maple vinaigrette over the top of the salad before serving while the squash is still warm.